mcombeau/ft_transcendance/notes.md

   - fix make fclean on school computers
   - fix callback URL with 42API to use machine IP address port 8080

-- Nice to have

-  - all tokens are taken directly from socket

 - !!!
 Last minute checks !!!

   - set score back to 10 for game